msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Get the [PRO add-on](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/) and unlock extra features:

-* Recover unpaid MB WAY orders by converting them to Multibanco and notify the customer via email.
+* Recover unpaid MB WAY orders by converting them to Multibanco and notify the customer via email;
-* Automatic cancellation of orders when Multibanco, Payshop or MB WAY references expire.
+* Automatic cancellation of orders when Multibanco, Payshop or MB WAY references expire;
-* Countdown timer on the “thank you” page for MB WAY payments
+* Countdown timer on the “thank you” page for MB WAY payments;
-* Remove payment instructions from specific emails, for example “order completed”, to avoid customer confusion when they are no longer necessary.
+* Trigger Multibanco and MB WAY payments when creating orders via the REST API;
 * Set a payment entity for Multibanco, MB WAY, Payshop and Credit Card, at the product category level, so that you can receive payment in different accounts based on the order products.
 Lock the cart so you can only have products from a single account in the same order.
-(Replaces previously available specific extension).
+(Replaces previously available specific extension);
+	* Simplified marketplace;
+* Remove payment instructions from specific emails, for example “order completed”, to avoid customer confusion when they are no longer necessary;
-* Change the default timeout for calls to IfthenPay webservices if your website is experiencing communication difficulties.
+* Change the default timeout for calls to IfthenPay webservices if your website is experiencing communication difficulties;
-* Hide notices of new available payment methods.
+* Hide notices of new available payment methods;
-* Hide notices of pending callback activation requests.
+* Hide notices of pending callback activation requests;
-* Hide sidebar in payment method settings screen.
+* Hide sidebar in payment method settings screen;
-* More features coming soon.
+* More features coming soon;
 * By purchasing the PRO add-on you get:
 	* Technical support (conditions apply);
 	* All the features described above;